-Inspiring confidence in a Digital World
+Inspiring confidence in a digital world

 The world is changing faster than anyone could have predicted, with dramatic implications for our clients and for us.
-We are clear about the steps we need to take to inspire confidence in this new world.
-We believe our unique use of technology in executing our audits helps us continually build on our reputation as the world's leading provider of audit services to become the leading provider of trust services.
+We are conscious of the need to inspire confidence in this new world.
+We believe our unique use of technology in executing our audits helps us continually build on our reputation as the world's leading provider of audit services, to become the leading provider of trust services.
+Within our own business this year we adopted Salesforce as our new opportunity management system and Workday to manage our people - both of these tools will gradually be adopted by the whole PwC network, we are pleased to have been among the first adopters.

-It is the powerful combination of the best people, quality embedded in everything that we do, working with market-leading technologies that will enable us to continue to deliver our vision
+Continually challenging ourselves to be innovative and 'self-disrupt' is something I believe strongly in.
+Our well-publicised progress auditing blockchain for private equity has grabbed global headlines this year.
+It is the powerful combination of the best people, quality embedded in everything that we do and working with market-leading technologies that will enable us to continue to deliver our vision.